Dorp (band)

-Dorp is a South African rock band based in London, England.
+Dorp was a South African rock band based in London, England.

 History

 Formation

-The band was formed in 1992, under its previous name, The Fauves, by Myburgh Grobbelaar (vocals), Albert Loubser (guitar), Dylan Kemlo (bass guitar), Timothy Rankin (drums) and David Poole (saxophone) in Somerset West at Parel Vallei High School.
+The band was formed in 1992 under its previous name, The Fauves, by Myburgh Grobbelaar (vocals), Albert Loubser (guitar), Dylan Kemlo (bass guitar), Timothy Rankin (drums) and David Poole (saxophone) at Parel Vallei High School in Somerset West.

-In 1995 guitarist Albert Loubser (later known as Albert Frost) left the band to join the Blues Broers and was replaced by Alan Bainbridge.
-The band then changed its name to Dorp, the current name.
-Shortly thereafter, vocalist Myburgh Grobbelaar left to pursue a solo career and was replaced by Pieter Bezuidenhout, the current frontman.
+In 1995 guitarist Albert Loubser (later known as Albert Frost) left the band to join The Blues Broers and was replaced by Alan Bainbridge.
+The band then changed its name to Dorp, the most recent name.
+Shortly thereafter, vocalist Myburgh Grobbelaar departed and was replaced by Pieter Bezuidenhout, the most recent frontman.

 In 1996, Dorp released its first album, Indigenous Jewellery, independently, on a label set up by Bezuidenhout, Oom Gert Records.
-The album had limited distribution and is now out of print.
-The band changed guitarists once more; Alan Bainbridge left and was replaced by current guitarist Kevin Kieswetter.
+The band changed guitarists once more; Alan Bainbridge left and was replaced by most recent guitarist Kevin Kieswetter.

-The band recorded its second release, a 5-track EP called Five Steps Off The Pacemaker in 1997 on Wildebeest Records, which had a wider distribution.
+The band recorded its second release, a 5-track EP called Five Steps Off The Pacemaker in 1997 on Wildebeest Records.
 The band released its third disc in 1998, Danger Gevaar Ingozi.

-Relocation, 1999

-In 1999 the band decided to relocate to London to try to break international radio.
-Shortly after arriving, the bassist, drummer and saxophonist returned to South Africa, leaving only singer Piet and guitarist Kevin.
-They resorted to busking in Covent Garden to pay for food and accommodation.
-It was not long before they attracted the attention of a Frenchman, Fred Caïou (later known as Fred KU).
-They gigged for a while, experimenting with different sounds including "drill ’n’ bass disco".
-The three-piece recorded an EP, called Boy/Girl, the title track being the first song Piet wrote after the relocation.

-The band released its 3rd full-length album in 2002 called "Tap into The System" on their own label, Contains Nuts Records.
-This clever, quirky collection of eleven songs showcased dorp as a three-piece (Piet, Kevin & Fred) and worked brilliantly as a recording.
-However, a Producer friend mentioned that having a drummer for the live shows would work even better and having met Rob Driver at a typically bonkers Dorp party, they asked him to join.
-Rob, a seasoned drummer and multi-instrumentalist had worked on numerous London-based projects leading up to Dorp including a stint playing "Roger Taylor" in "Closet Queen", a tribute band managed by Ricky Gervais in the early/mid-90s.

-Already making waves and eccentric new sounds, the arrival of Rob Driver set the Dorp project spectacularly on its way, with four global influences crashing together to forge a virgin sound.
-Rob Driver's UK rock influences and Fred KU's love of techno made something even wilder when combined with Piet and Kevin's unique perspective.
+Relocation and reformation, 1999-2002

+In 1999, the band relocated to London.
+After three members departed the band, Bezuidenhout and Kieswetter added Fred Caïou (later known as Fred KU).
+The three-piece band recorded an EP, called Boy/Girl.

+The band released its 3rd full-length album in 2002 called Tap into the System on their own label, Contains Nuts Records.
+Later, the band added a drummer, Rob Driver.